Duugu/Sku/index.md

 # Release notes
 -------------------------------------------------------------------------------------------------------
+## Changes in Sku r34.9
+- Fixed an issue with outdated audio data versions that lead to missing audio outputs for mobs (like health, name, etc).
+You nevertheless should update to SkuAudioData en r10 (ENGLISH) or SkuAudioData r38 (GERMAN) via https://duugu.github.io/Sku/ if you not already did that.

 ## Changes in Sku r34.8
 - The newbie tutorials are ready. :) Right now there are tutorials for:
 	- Human: Warriors, Paladins, Rogues, Priests, Mages, and Warlocks